johnnovak/gridmonger/sphinx-docs/source/advanced-editing.rst

 To jump back and forth between two linked cells, place the cursor at either end of the link, then press :kbd:`G`.

-Some cells may have multiple linked locations to jump to.
-This is currently only possible by linking multiple teleport sources to a single destination.
-In such cases, you can select the jump location with the movement keys.
+Some cells may have multiple linked locations; this is currently only possible by linking multiple teleport sources to a single destination.
+If you press :kbd:`G` on such a teleport destination cell, you will enter location selection mode, where you can select between the source locations with the movement keys.
 Press :kbd:`Enter` or :kbd:`Esc` to exit from location selection mode, or press :kbd:`G` again to return to the destination cell.
 The included ``Wizardry`` example map contains such multi-source teleports.

-If you delete a cell part of a link, the other end will be unlinked but otherwise left intact.
-In fact, this is the easiest way to break a link.
-Again, multi-source teleports are an exception --- deleting a single source will leave the other source-destination links intact.
+If you delete a linked cell, change its floor type, put a label on it or an annotation with a type other than **None**, the link will be severed.
+Again, multi-source teleports are an exception --- deleting a single source will leave the remaining source-destination links intact.

-The exact rules for creating links vary per linkable cell type:
+The exact rules for creating links vary per linkable floor type:

 Pits
     The link source must be a closed, open or hidden pit.
 The link destination